swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 An order can stay stuck in status *Pending payment* or maybe *Failed* if a customer cancels on the payment page.
 Manual payment methods typically stay  *On hold*.

-In order to free the reserved stock, WooCommerce requires an operator to put the order to status *Cancelled*.
+In order to free the reserved stock, WooCommerce requires a store admin to put the order to status *Cancelled*.

 Permanently deleting an order with reserved stock via trash will not restore the stock counter.
 This is a WooCommerce limitation.